ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-http-icpu-onnx/readme.md

 The following sections will explain how to deploy your Docker image and run media graphs on LVA.

 1. Upload the [container image](../../../common/upload_container_image_to_acr.ipynb) to Azure Container Registry (ACR).
-2. Once the image has been uploaded onto ACR, you can now [deploy the inference server](../../../common/deploy_iotedge_modules.ipynb) to an IoT Edge device using a module deployment manifest.
+2. Once the image has been uploaded onto ACR, you can now [deploy the inference server](../../../common/deploy_iotedge_modules.ipynb) to an IoT Edge device using a deployment manifest.

+## Deploy Media Graphs and Test LVA
-3. Finally, [deploy media graphs](../../../common/deploy_media_graph.ipynb) to trigger the inference server and test to see if it works as desired.
+1. To run inferences, [deploy media graphs](../../../common/deploy_media_graph.ipynb) to trigger the inference server.
+2. Once the media graphs are deployed, [monitor the output](../../../common/monitor_output.md) of the inference server and test to see if it works as desired.
+3. Finally, [deactivate and delete](../../../common/delete_media_graph.ipynb) the media graphs to stop the inferences.